mandeepairborne/samweb/content/_index.md

 Duckquill ships with a localization system based on one used in [tabi](https://github.com/welpo/tabi), it's very easy to use and quite flexible at the same time.

-To add a translation, create a file in your site's `i18n` directory called `[lang-code].toml`, e.g `ru.toml`.
-The language code should be ISO 639-1 or IETF BCP 47.
+To add a translation, simply create a file in your site's `i18n` directory called `[lang-code].toml`, e.g `fr.toml`.
+The language code should be [ISO 639-1](https://localizely.com/iso-639-1-list/) or [BCP 47](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

-Inside the file, copy-paste one of the existing translations from Duckquill and adapt it to your needs.
-Make sure to also check [tabi](https://github.com/welpo/tabi/tree/main/i18n) translation files for reference.
+Inside that file, copy-paste one of the existing translations from Duckquill and adapt it to your needs.
+You can also check [tabi](https://github.com/welpo/tabi/tree/main/i18n) translation files for reference.

+Additionally to translating Duckquill, you can also override the English stings by copy-pasting `en.toml` from Duckquill to the `i18n` directory of your website and adjusting the values to your liking.

 ### Custom Stylesheets